joaovictorbezerraA/Projeto_Mega-Homem/README.md

 ```
 pip install Projeto-Mega-Homem
 ```
-in which case, it can be run using the command after installed
+in which case, it can be run using this command after installed
 ```
 mega_homem
 ```